puyaalexxx/devhunters-fw/README.md

 `terms` and `vb` folders, see <a href="#how-to-use-in-a-plugin">How to use in a Plugin</a> section.

-1. `"dashboard-pages-options-folder" => "options/dashboard-pages/"`- this is the default folder where it will look for the settings, you can override it.
+1. `"dashboard-pages-options-folder" => "options/dashboard-pages/"`- this is the default folder where it will look for the settings.
+You can override it.

    Inside this folder, you will create php files with the custom fields.
 The files should match the menu slug, used when creating the dashboard menus: